Tommy Bowden predicts CFB title game

 According to WGNO TV, Bowden had a prediction of LSU over Clemson in the upcoming College Football Playoff championship game.

-During the ceremony, his 90-year old father Bobby Bowden presented an award to Alabama quarterback Tua Tagavailoa.
+During the ceremony, his 90-year old father Bobby Bowden presented an award to Alabama quarterback Tua Tagovailoa.

 Tags: Tommy Bowden